Lleida: History

-Under the Roman empire, Ilerda was a prosperous city, and a municipium.
+Under the Roman Empire Ilerda was a prosperous city and a municipium.
 It minted its own coins.
-It had a fine stone bridge over the Sicoris, (the bridge was so sturdy that its foundations support a bridge to this day).
-In the time of Ausonius the city had fallen into decay; but it rose again into importance in the Middle Ages.
+It had a fine stone bridge over the Sicoris, which was so sturdy that its foundations support a bridge to this day.
+In the time of Ausonius the city had fallen into decay but it rose again into importance in the Middle Ages.

 It was part of Visigothic and Muslim Hispania until it was conquered from the Moors by Count Ramon Berenguer IV of Barcelona in 1149.

 It used to be the seat of a major university, the oldest in the Crown of Aragon, until 1717, when it was moved by Philip V to the nearby town of Cervera.
 The University of Lleida is nowadays active again since 1991.

-During the Reapers' War, Lleida was occupied by the French and rebel forces.
-In 1644 the city was conquered by the Spanish under D. Felipe da Silva.
+During the Reapers' War Lleida was occupied by the French and rebel forces.
+In 1644 the city was conquered by the Spanish under Felipe da Silva.

-Lleida served as a key defense point for Barcelona during the Spanish Civil War, and fell to the Insurgents, whose air forces bombed it extensively, in 1937 and 1938.
-The November 2, 1937 Legion Condor attacks against Lleida became especially infamous since they were aimed to the school known as Liceu Escolar de Lleida.
-48 children and several teachers died in it that day, 300 people were killed on the November 2 bombings altogether, and the town would be bombed and sieged again in 1938, when it was conquered by Franco's forces.
+Lleida served as a key defence point for Barcelona during the Spanish Civil War and fell to the Insurgents, whose air forces bombed it extensively in 1937 and 1938.
+The 2 November 1937 Condor Legion attacks against Lleida became especially infamous since they targeted the school known as Liceu Escolar de Lleida.
+48 children and several teachers died in it that day, 300 people were killed in the 2 November bombings altogether and the town would be bombed and besieged again in 1938, when it was conquered by Francisco Franco's forces.

-After some decades without any kind of population growth, it met a massive migration of Andalusians who helped the town undergo a relative demographic growth.
+After some decades without any kind of population growth it experienced a massive influx of Andalusians, who helped the town undergo a relative demographic growth.
 Nowadays it is home to immigrants of 146 different nationalities.

-During 2007 Lleida was the year's Capital of Catalan Culture.
+Lleida was the Capital of Catalan Culture in 2007.

+Jewish History

+The Juderia, or Jewish quarter in Lleida dates back to the 11th century.
+The Jewish quarter in Lleida was also referred to as La Cuirassa.
+This name distinction is unique compared to other Jewish communities in Spain, and historians believe that the origin of the term is linked to the former Jewish quarter that existed in the times of the Moors, which was connected to the "coiraça", a protrusion of the city wall.
+The Jews established their quarter next to this wall, leading to the name "La Cuirassa."
+A street named "Judería", which still exists in today's Lleida dates back to the time where the Jewish quarter was still active.
+The Jewish quarter was located in the fortified area of Lleida; in this area, a ring with the name "Goig" carved in Hebrew was found in 1870.
+A Jewish ritual bath, or mikveh dating to the 9th century, one of the oldest in Europe, was found in Lleida.